-The first edition of Taipei Dangdai in January 2019 turned the art world’s attention eastward and shone a spotlight on the Taiwanese capital, welcoming more than 28,000 visitors to view contemporary art from a world-class line-up of 90 galleries with a distinct regional flavor.
+Taipei Dangdai 2020 will take place between 17 and 19 January, following a successful inaugural edition in 2019 which welcomed more than 28,000 visitors to view contemporary art from a world-class line-up of 90 galleries – with a distinct regional flavour.

-Founder and Director Magnus Renfrew commented that “The sheer gathering of industry leaders, most demanding collectors, top galleries and art institutions all contributed to the huge success of Taipei Dangdai’s first edition.”
+The fair offers a dynamic, up-to-the-minute survey of the Asian contemporary art world – an ambition encapsulated in its title "Dangdai", which means “the present moment” in Mandarin.
+Reflecting on the 2019 edition, Founder and Director Magnus Renfrew commented: “The sheer gathering of industry leaders, the most demanding collectors, top galleries and art institutions all contributed to the huge success of Taipei Dangdai’s first edition.”